elzetia/Documentation/docs/RedM/hairdresser.md

 Config.audioVolume = 0.5 --value between 0.0 and 1.0
-Config.displayBlips = true --display blip on the map Config.displayPromptDistance = 3.0 -- distance to display the prompt (use false to disable it) --Config.Framework = "Custom" --Only use on custom framework.
+Config.displayBlips = true --display blip on the map Config.displayPromptDistance = 3.0 -- distance to display the prompt (use false to disable it)

 Config.oldVORPChar = false --(Only for VORP users) to use the C# version of VORP Character